pluteski/speech-to-text/blog/content/hashgraph.md

     * Visa claims that its system has additional capacity to handle upwards of 50K tx/sec.

-Of these, only PoW is a DLT, but Paypal and Visa tend to be held up as benchmarks or at the very least as future milestones for a DLT to replace an existing mainstream currency or payment system.
+Of these, only PoW is a DLT, but Paypal and Visa tend to be held up as benchmarks or at the very least as future milestones for a DLT to achieve in order to replace an existing mainstream currency or payment system.
 Hashgraph proponents also tend to make the comparison in their presentation materials.

 To be fair, because of its positioning and licensing, Hashgraph is more directly comparable to Hyperledger, which is